Senior Programme Lead, Coastal Economies

 We also looked at the local benefits of additional renewable energy deployment for coastal Local Authorities in the UK.
 In addition to their marine renewable potential, coastal communities also benefit from onshore renewables, which currently play a greater role in generating income and supporting employment in coastal areas.
 Whereas offshore renewables are still highly concentrated in some areas of the country, onshore ones are more decentralised, and can benefit coastal communities around the country right now.

 Table 5 shows how doubling the onshore renewable capacity on the coast could lead to the creation of more than 26,000 additional jobs.
 22 This assumes the creation of strong local supply chains, which ensure that the majority of employment throughout the construction and operation phases is locally sourced – as proposed by this action plan.
-23 Detailed estimations per coastal Local Authority are available in Appendix A.
+23 Detailed estimations per coastal Local Authority are available in the Technical Appendix.

 Source: NEF based on BEIS (a)24, BEIS (b)25 and UK Energy Research Centre